JaySLee/ZoomAttendanceTool/README.md

 where `<other info>` can include the Zoom name(s), unmatchable names, and possible names.
 For example:

 1. `122,Mike Wagner,(Zoom name:Wag)` -- means Mike Wagner in the Class list attended for 122 minutes.
 The Zoom name used was `Wag` and that name did not match any other names in the Class list.
-2. `120,Charles,(POSSIBLE class names: Charles Rhoades, Charles Brown)` -- means you had a Zoom attendee named `Charles` but two people in the Class list have that 1st name.
+2. `120,Charles,(POSSIBLE class names: Charles Rhoades, Charles Brown)` &mdash; means you had a Zoom attendee named `Charles` but two people in the Class list have that 1st name.
 Thus, you will need resolve which Charles this was.
 Also, the absence part will show `ABSENT?
 Charles Rhoades` and `ABSENT?
 Charles Brown`.
-3. `90,Kate Sacker,(Zoom name: Kate, K.Sacker)` -- means that Kate Sacker had two separate entries in the Zoom list, possibly because her connection was broken and she re-entered the meeting with a different name.
+3. `90,Kate Sacker,(Zoom name: Kate, K.Sacker)` &mdash; means that Kate Sacker had two separate entries in the Zoom list, possibly because her connection was broken and she re-entered the meeting with a different name.
 Also, she attended only 90 minutes (of my two-hour course) and so I might want to check the Zoom file to see if she was late or left early.
 Also, there is no one else in the class named 'Kate' or 'Sacker'.
-4. `135,Taylor Mason,(UNKNOWN: Cannot find in Class_list.csv)` -- means you had an attendee whose name does not appear or cannot be matched to anyone in the Class list.
+4. `135,Taylor Mason,(UNKNOWN: Cannot find in Class_list.csv)` &mdash; means you had an attendee whose name does not appear or cannot be matched to anyone in the Class list.
 This might be the instructor's name or a student's nickname that's not recorded in the Class list.
     * For cases #3 and #4, some students may use [adhoc/nick names](#nicknames), and also their use of these names may change slightly week to week (unless you force them to use Zoom registered names).
     * You can avoid these situations by adding any known nicknames in the Class list file (see the [nick names](#nicknames) section).
     * OR asking students to use Zoom names that will match the Class list.
 Usually, including both first and last names will do the trick.